dotnet/docs-maui/docs/mac-catalyst/deployment/publish-ad-hoc.md

 1. In the **Register a New Device** page, review the information and then click the **Register** button.

-Repeat the above steps for any Macs that you want to deploy a .NET MAUI Mac Catalyst app to.
+Repeat the above steps for any Macs that you want to deploy your .NET MAUI Mac Catalyst app to using ad-hoc distribution.

 ### Create a provisioning profile

-Once the App ID has been created and configured, you should create a developer provisioning profile.
+Once the App ID has been created, you should create a development provisioning profile.
 This profile enables the app to be digitally signed so that it can be installed on specific Macs.

 To create a provisioning profile for ad-hoc distribution: